 What are Nissan QR25DE engines?

-The Toyota QR25DE engine is a 2.5 Liter, straight-four gasoline engine manufactured by Toyota from 2001 up to the present.
+The Nissan QR25DE engine is a 2.5 Liter, straight-four gasoline engine manufactured by Nissan from 2001 up to the present.
 It has the exact technicalities of the QR20DE engine except for some upgrades.

 This engine features a new crankshaft, Aluminum cylinder head, and block.
 It uses two overhead camshafts, a four-valves per cylinder design with continuously variable valve timing (CVTC) on the intake camshaft, electronic throttle, individual ignition coils, and multi-point fuel injection system.
 The QR25DE engine is built with a steel timing chain, steel connecting rods, aluminum intake manifold, and counter-rotating balance shafts.